 - Ensure technical accuracy, standard engineering practices, and inclusion of appropriate documentation on various reports and design projects.

-- Help to evaluate engineering alternatives and help to resolve technical issues.
+- Evaluate engineering alternatives and resolve technical issues.

-- Perform engineering interpretation of specifications and drawings, help to recommend and document design modifications, and coordinate with the design team.
+- Perform engineering interpretation of specifications and drawings, recommend and document design modifications, and coordinate with the design team.

 - Plan, coordinate, and execute work in a safe, timely, cost effective, and compliant manner.